opensearch-project/OpenSearch/TESTING.md

 The reason why `OpenSearchSingleNodeTestCase` exists is that all our components used to be very hard to set up in isolation, which had led us to having a number of integration tests but close to no unit tests. `OpenSearchSingleNodeTestCase` is a workaround for this issue which provides an easy way to spin up a node and get access to components that are hard to instantiate like `IndicesService`.
 Whenever practical, you should prefer unit tests.

 Many tests extend `OpenSearchIntegTestCase`, mostly because this is how most tests used to work in the early days of Elasticsearch.
-However the complexity of these tests tends to make them hard to debug.
+However, the complexity of these tests tends to make them hard to debug.
 Whenever the functionality that is being tested isn’t intimately dependent on how OpenSearch behaves as a cluster, it is recommended to write unit tests or REST tests instead.

 In short, most new functionality should come with unit tests, and optionally REST tests to test integration.